anik-pas/my-portfolio/README.md

-first lesson: added header
+first lesson: added header;
-second lesson: We have coded the main page of the website.
+second lesson: We have coded the main page of the website;